Coupling property and gradient estimates of L\'{e}vy processes via the symbol: Introduction and main results

 Now we turn to explicit gradient estimates for the semigroup of a L\'evy process.
 For a function $u\in B_b(\R^d)$ we define

-If $u$ is differentiable at $x$, then $\big|\nabla u(x)\big|$ is just the norm of the gradient of $u$ at $x$.
+If $u$ is differentiable at $x$, then $|\nabla u(x)|$ is just the norm of the gradient of $u$ at $x$.
 We are interested in sub-Markov semigroups $P_t$ on $B_b(\R^d)$ which satisfy that for some positive function $\phi$ on $(0,\infty)$

-Similar uniform gradient estimates for Markov semigroups have attracted a lot of attention in analysis and probability, e.g.\ see \cite{PW} and references therein.
-Because of the Markov property of the semigroup $P_t$, $\phi(t)$ is deceasing with respect to $t$.
-Thus, it is enough to obtain sharp estimates for $\phi(t)$ both as $t\to 0$ and $t\to\infty$.
-For L\'evy processes, we have

-\begin{theorem} Assume that \eqref{den1} holds.
+Similar uniform gradient estimates for Markov semigroups have attracted a lot of attention in analysis and probability, for example, see \cite{PW} and references therein.
+Because of the Markov property of the semigroup $P_t$, $\phi(t)$ is decreasing with respect to $t$.
+Thus, it is enough to obtain sharp estimates for $\phi(t)$ both as $t\to0$ and $t\to\infty$.
+For L\'evy processes, we have the following theorem. \begin{theorem} Assume that \eqref{den1} holds.
 If there is a strictly increasing function $f$ which is differentiable near infinity and which satisfies

 and

 then there exists a constant $c>0$ such that for $t>0$ small enough,

 Similarly, let $f$ be a strictly increasing function which is differentiable near zero and which satisfies